 - Course changes or the dropping of a course will require permission of a parent, counsellor and an administrator.
-Students will not be allowed to change a course after the fifth day of the course unless special circumstances exist. - Students in Grade 9, 10 & 11 will not be allowed to have spares. - Full Disclosure: Students in Grade 12 wishing to drop a course must do so on or before the 5th instructional day after the mid semester report card is issued (the course will not be recorded on the student's transcript).
+Students will not be allowed to change a course after the fifth day of the course unless special circumstances exist. - Students in Grade 9 & 10 will not be allowed to have spares.
+Students in Grade 11 may be allowed to have a spare if the student is ahead in credits toward graduation. - Full Disclosure: Students in Grade 12 wishing to drop a course must do so on or before the 5th instructional day after the mid semester report card is issued (the course will not be recorded on the student's transcript).
 A Grade 11 or 12 course dropped after the 5th day after the issuing of the mid semester report will have a "W" (for "Withdrawal") entered in the credit column along with the student's mark at the time of withdrawal in the achievement column.
 If a student repeats a Grade 11 or 12 course, each attempt and its mark will be recorded.
 However, only one credit will be granted.
-The course with the lower mark will have an "R" (for "Repeat) entered in the credit column of the transcript. - It is recommended that Grade 12 students must take at least three courses per semester.
+The course with the lower mark will have an "R" (for "Repeat) entered in the credit column of the transcript. - Grade 12 students must take at least three courses per semester.